By Clàudia Martínez, on 17 February 2022

 - Divide by total number of posts

 In the past year, TikTok has grown to become one of the most popular social networks.
 This is due in part to its remarkable engagement rate.
-Short, catchy videos that encourage participation have proven to be a recipe for success for TikTok users.
+Short, catchy videos have proven to be a recipe for success for TikTok users.

 To calculate your TikTok engagement rate for your whole profile:

-- Add up all hearts and comments from last 20 uploads
+- Add up all hearts and comments from your last 20 videos

 - Divide by total number of views